listx/listx_blog/post/2013-01-11-using-hakyll.md

 tags: linux, hakyll, github
 ---

+Update 2014: I do not use hsenv any more; instead, I use cabal sandboxes --- and so should you!

 I decided to ditch wordpress.com, because:

 - I cringe every time I have to use their web GUI for adding new posts.